 Pascal’s Wager offers a unique gameplay and combat style

-Your first one on one combat with an enemy will make you get a sense of the combat system.
+Your first one on one combat with an enemy will give a sense of the combat system.
 You’d think the game is more like an assassin Creed franchise, but it’s not.
 It’s more like a hack n slash mobile version of the Witcher.

-The protagonist combines a series of slashed and powerful slices to finish off some weird looking creatures without sweating.
-But some creatures are tougher than most, very tough.
+The protagonist combines a series of slashed and powerful slices to finish off weird looking creatures without sweating.
+But some creatures are tougher than most.
 When you encounter such enemies, you may come to dislike the game for its unforgiving difficulty.

 You’ll need to be tough to finish Pascal’s Wager without getting killed a couple of hundred times.
 You may think you’ve finished off enemies, but your hopes are laid to rest when you encounter the next boss.

 Players may find it a bit difficult to navigate their way throughout the dark forest.
 As the game offers no detailed map or compass to guide you.
-We got lost a couple of times and kept going over and over the same place.
+I got lost a couple of times and kept going over and over the same trail.
 The game has no landmarks, which can make it confusing for you to figure out where you should be next.

 Pascal’s Wager provides Controller support

 As you battle your way through enemies in the dark world of Pascal’s Wager, you will get to a point where you’ll realise that the normal touch controls just aren’t enough.
 Some bosses are faster, smarter, have better weapons, and are generally more powerful.